sunil-gumatimath/database-notebook/README.md

 	 ```pwsh
 	 mysql -u root -p sql_notebook < "ddl/sqlplusTable.sql"
 	 ```
-3. Run practice queries from the `SQL Query/` directory or experiment with the `dql/` examples.
+3. Run practice queries from the `sql queries/` directory or experiment with the `dql/` examples.

 **Notes & Suggestions**
 - Many files are explanatory notes rather than production-ready migration scripts — review and adapt before running on real data.
-- The repository structure includes empty folders (`aggregation/`, `indexes/`, `joins/`, `transactions/`) ready for future content expansion.

 - If you want, I can: add runnable migration scripts per database (MySQL/Postgres/SQLite), normalize naming across files, or create a single runnable demo that sets up the sample DB and runs example queries.
 Tell me which RDBMS you prefer.

 ---